PGLSanchez/yolk-contractions/README.md

 # yolk-contractions

-Repository of data and code related to manuscript on yolk contractions in goldfish eggs and embryos
+Repository of data and code related to research on yolk contractions in goldfish eggs and embryos

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]